Life, Interrupted: The Invisible Scars Hurricane Maria Has Left On The Women Of Puerto Rico

 Struggling to get the adequate care could potentially be the situation for the thousands of Puerto Ricans that have escaped the island in the last six months without a plan in place and who have struggled to obtain healthcare since relocating stateside.
 It might also be the case for everyone who was left behind, particularly when considering the stigma surrounding mental illness in the island.

-“We’re a far way from normalizing the conversation around mental illness,” Agneris said, “even under these circumstances.”
+“We’re a far way from normalising the conversation around mental illness,” Agneris said, “even under these circumstances.”

 Isabel, Ana, and Agneris are just three of the unknown number of people who have faced mental health difficulties since Hurricane Maria.
 And if the focus on the six-month mark of the storm and afterwards is only on issues of infrastructure, the economy, and politics it will be a disservice to every Puerto Rican struggling to keep going.